 Our Title I program sponsors an annual meeting, as well as several parent workshops throughout the year.
 Parent and family involvement is strongly encouraged.
 W.R.
-Croman and Troy Intermediate School need parents willing to participate in a Parent Advisory Committee that provides input on program direction.
+Croman needs parents willing to participate in a Parent Advisory Committee that provides input on program direction.